 Over time, meditation practice helps you to master your mind.
 This begins with recognising that the mind itself is your main problem – it continually pulls you out of your sense of stillness and contentment within your body and being (while pretending to be your best friend).
 While the mind is allowed to wander at will, you tend to have thoughts and worries which reconnect you with your negative emotions.
 This causes you to be fearful, anxious, depressed, guilty, doubtful, discontented etc. With meditation practice, you can come to see that you prefer to be in the stillness of your body and being, as it is a much more calm and beautiful place to be – whilst of course, attending to areas of your life that need to be addressed.

-I recommend this excellent book to my clients: Barry Long (1995) “Meditation, A Foundation Course” Barry Long Books, plus all of Barry Long's work, if they are drawn to go deeper into the truth of life.Back to top
+I recommend this excellent book to my clients: Barry Long (1995) “Meditation, A Foundation Course” Barry Long Books, plus all of Barry Long's work, if they are drawn to go deeper into meditation, love, life, truth, death and God.Back to top

 Mindfulness is the practice of being with your senses, feelings and thoughts fully, yet with perspective.
 It helps you accept and tolerate the sensations, emotions and thoughts you may notice throughout your day, and assists with challenging habits and addictions or when facing past traumas or currently difficult situations.

-The concept of mindfulness and the meditative exercises used to encourage it are derived from spiritual practices that have been with the human race for thousands of years.
-Mindfulness improves wellbeing, self-awareness, emotional regulation, communication skills, and conflict management, and reduces the impact of various mental health disorders, such as anxiety and depression.
-Mindfulness allows you to become more ‘present’, in the moment, now, and to connect enduringly with your inner stillness, joy and timeless being.
-Mindfulness can help you become genuinely more balanced, patient, trusting, open, gentle, empathic, grateful and kind.
+Mindfulness and the meditative practices used to encourage it are derived from wisdom-tradition practices that have been with the human race for thousands of years.
+Mindfulness improves wellbeing, self-awareness, emotional regulation, communication skills, and conflict management, and reduces the symptoms of various mental health disorders, such as anxiety and depression.
+Mindfulness allows you to become more ‘present’, in the moment, now, with all that is here, in curiosity, kindness and acceptance, and to connect enduringly with your inner stillness, joy and timeless being.
+Mindfulness can help you become genuinely more balanced, patient, trusting, open, gentle, empathic, grateful, kind and self-compassionate.
 It can help you become more non-judging and accepting of yourself and others.

 Positive psychology is a relatively new area of psychology that seeks to understand and help people have positive, strengthening, meaningful and fulfilling feelings and experiences.